-As with alternative brands, we tend to asked a way to shield our pc from the Spectre/Meltdown vulnerability, and the way to induce Cortana to reply to “Hey, Cortana.” we tend to conjointly asked a brand-specific question regarding adjusting the sound presets within the Bang Olufsen instrument panel.
-And whereas we tend to had a reasonably seamless expertise finding answers and seeking help on the net, line HP’s tech-support agents did not continuously yield the correct answer.
+As with alternative brands, we tend to ask a way to shield our pc from the Spectre/Meltdown vulnerability, and the way to induce Cortana to reply to “Hey, Cortana.” we tend to conjointly ask a brand-specific question regarding adjusting the sound presets within the Bang Olufsen instrument panel.
+And whereas we tend to have reasonably seamless expertise finding answers and seeking help on the net, line HP’s tech-support agents did not continuously yield the correct answer.

 Web and Social Support

-HP’s support and troubleshooting site offers a deep trove of knowledge that’s easily accessible for both tech-savvy and entry-level users alike.
-The site has been retooled to provide a more unified presentation, with large blue tabs for Software and Drivers, Troubleshooting, How-tos, Product Info and User Guides.
+HP’s support and troubleshooting site offer a deep trove of knowledge that’s easily accessible for both tech-savvy and entry-level users alike.
+The site has been retooled to provide a more unified presentation, with large blue tabs for Software and Drivers, Troubleshooting, How-tos, Product Info, and User Guides.

 |HP Tech Support|

 You can either search for general answers on the site or enter your laptop’s serial and product numbers for a more-targeted experience.
 Once you enter the pertinent information, you can check your system’s warranty status, register your product or check the repair order in case it has to be sent back to the factory.

 If you’re a social media addict, you can get your questions answered via Facebook, Facebook Messenger, and Twitter.
 When you ping the HP Support Facebook page or the company’s Facebook Messenger, you get a prompt informing you that your inquiry should be answered in 2 hours or less, between the business hours of 8 a.m. – 6 p.m.
 EST.

 HP held true to its word: My question about protecting my laptop from the Spectre/Meltdown security vulnerability was answered just 25 minutes after I sent it.
 The Twitter reps took slightly longer, answering the same question after an hour and 15 minutes.